Nick Fortes Player Props: Marlins vs. Cubs

 Nick Fortes At The Plate

-- Fortes is hitting .178 with a home run and four walks.
+- Fortes is batting .188 with a home run and four walks.

-- Fortes has picked up a hit in seven games this season (41.2%), including one multi-hit game.
+- Fortes has picked up a hit in eight games this year (44.4%), including one multi-hit game.

-- Fortes has driven in a run in two games this season, with multiple runs batted in once.
+- Fortes has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored in three games this season (17.6%), but has had no multi-run games.
+- He has scored in three of 18 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.